-- Three wholly-owned clean lithium brine projects in stable mining jurisdictions in Argentina.
+- Lake Resources has five wholly owned clean lithium brine projects in stable mining jurisdictions in Argentina.

 - Projects are near major lithium brine properties operated by Livent (NYSE:LTHM), Lithium Americas, SQM, Ganfeng Lithium and Advantage Lithium.

 - Lake Resources is developing a multi-asset Tier One producer, with lithium at 99.7 percent purity that aims to provide cleaner lithium for an electric world.